iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswers.md

     be saved and reused when the activity is recreated.
     Non Transient data: This data sticks around even the application is closed or restarted.
 It can be saved and reused with the help of SharedPreferences, Databases and Files feature.
-4. What is the difference between Serialized and Parcelized data in Android?
+4. What is the difference between Serialized and Parcelable data in Android?
    - Serializable:
      - It is a built-in Java interface
      - Slower: Because it uses reflection and creates more temporary objects, which can affect the application performance.